ivotron/popper2-paper/paper.md

 Challenges:

-  * Cultural: this is a DevOps-like workflow.
+  * Cultural: this is a DevOps-like workflow that requires a new paradigm for implementing workflows.
   * Containers: not everybody can like them.
   * Instability: container technology is moving fast.